PubInv/rapid-e-coli/README.md

 Generally they require 24 hours or 48 hours.

-It seems possible to produce a rapid test by building a machine that takes the place of the human eye that tests the transmisssivity of a certain color, perhaps through a large linear quanity of the material.
+It seems possible to produce a rapid test by building a machine that takes the place of the human eye that tests the transmissivity of a certain color, perhaps through a large linear quanity of the material.
 In theory this might detect a color change more rapidly than 24 hours.

 For example, suppose that we could build a waveguide for water, consisting of a plastic tube with an index of refraction less than water.
 (The only plastic I know of that has this property is Teflon AF, made by DuPont, which can [specifically](http://www.biogeneral.com/teflon-af/) be used to make a light wave guide.)
-The tube, when filled with water, would resemble a glass optcal fiber.
+The tube, when filled with water, would resemble a glass optical fiber.
 Light shined into one end would be totally internally reflected.

 If we made a helical coil, we could easily produce several meters of light path in a compact space, still